 If you need to connect your home network to the Internet via a Wi-Fi link, every model of Keenetic router allows that with a WISP (Wireless ISP) mode connection.
-You can connect, for example, to ISP's public Wi-Fi hot spot, your neighbour's Wi-Fi network, a wireless AP in a nearby cafe, or to a mobile hot-spot on your smartphone.
+You can connect, for example, to an ISP's public Wi-Fi hot spot, your neighbour's Wi-Fi network, a wireless AP in a nearby cafe, or a mobile hot spot on your smartphone.
 When travelling, WISP mode is convenient to use with a hotel Wi-Fi network.
 Your Keenetic connects to the hotel's Wi-Fi, and all your mobile devices are good to go, already being connected to a pre-configured, secure Wi-Fi network of your router.

 The WISP connection can be used as a primary or backup connection, which is automatically activated in case of problems with the main Internet access channel.

 This type of Internet connection is set up on the 'Wireless ISP' page.
 In Keenetic models that support dual-band Wi-Fi, this page provides two tabs, i.e. 2.4 GHz WISP and 5 GHz WISP — to allow configuration in the appropriate range.

 On the 'Wireless ISP' page, click 'Scan for a network' to select the desired wireless network.

-The window that appears display the available Wi-Fi networks within reach of the router.
+The window that appears displays the available Wi-Fi networks within reach of the router.
 Please select the desired network by clicking on it.

 This will take you back to the Wireless ISP page.

 When selecting a wireless network, the 'Network Name (SSID)' field and 'Network protection' selector are set automatically.
 In the 'Password' field, you must enter the password or the security key used to access the selected Wi-Fi network.

 By default, IP settings are set to automatic, i.e. the device will try to obtain an IP address via the DHCP protocol upon connection to the upstream access point.
 If you want to set a static IP address, gateway and DNS servers, please specify those in the corresponding fields which are uncovered by selecting 'Manual' in the 'IP configuration' drop-down selector.
 For example: